sdingcn/closure/README.md

 ## semantics and implementation

 + AST-traversal based interpreter; no bytecode.
-+ 4 object types: Void, Int, String, Closure.
++ 4 object types: Void, Integer, String, Closure.
 Structs can be simulated by closures.
 + Variables are references to objects, but they are indistinguishable from values because objects are immutable.
   Variables cannot be re-bound.